MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Define URLs that can install extensions and themes.

-By default, users have to download a *.crx file for each extension or script they want to install, and then drag it onto the Microsoft Edge settings page.
-This policy lets specific URLs use install the extension or script for the user.
+Define URLs that can install extensions and themes directly without having to drag and drop the packages to the edge://extensions page.

 Each item in this list is an extension-style match pattern (see [https://go.microsoft.com/fwlink/?linkid=2095039](https://go.microsoft.com/fwlink/?linkid=2095039)).
 Users can easily install items from any URL that matches an item in this list.
 Both the location of the *.crx file and the page where the download is started from (in other words, the referrer) must be allowed by these patterns.
+Do not host the files at a location that requires authentication.

 The [ExtensionInstallBlocklist](#extensioninstallblocklist) policy takes precedence over this policy.
 Any extensions that's on the block list won't be installed, even if it comes from a site on this list.